 When people ask me for my Instagram, I give them my email address instead.
 For over 30 weeks now, I have been social media free.
-As a twenty-year-old in the 21st century, this statement can be difficult for some people to process.
-After making this change, however, I can certainly say it was for the better, and I will not be returning to the ‘gram any time soon.
+As a twenty-year-old in the 21st century, this statement can be difficult for some people to understand.
+After making this change, however, I can certainly say it was for the better, and I will not be returning to any social apps any time soon.

 Quitting social media has shown me how consumed we are, not with our real lives, but with the lives that play out on our screens.
 I have found that the two most harmful effects of using social media are a) how much time we are wasting on our phones each day and b) the way we are replacing real-world interactions with likes, emojis, and stories.

 Over half a year after deactivating my accounts, I’m quite literally living my best life.
 I have gone on three trips abroad, I can play the ukulele, but most importantly, I have deepened my relationships with those who matter most to me.
 If you’re still skeptical, here’s the recap of how it all played out:

 I was born in 1999.
 This means that by seventh grade I had my first cellphone.
 My parents bought it for me, so we could communicate about pick up times.
 I kept the phone a secret from all my friends, which I now find a little odd.
 But I was an odd kid, so at least I was staying on brand.
 I had an iPod Touch before I ever had a smartphone, and that was the medium through which I was introduced to Snapchat, Instagram, and Vine, along with a few other social networks that died off more quickly.

 I think I deleted my Snapchat account on five separate occasions.
 The first was in eighth grade when one of my friends teased me about “what Snapchat is really for” (i.e. sending inappropriate pictures).
 In tenth grade, I deleted my account again because I never had any best friends or anything to post on my story.
 Before I left for college, I was back by popular demand, but only adding a few select friends who wanted to keep in touch while I was away.